 About the conference

-This conference will examine the legacy of George Eliot alongside trends in contemporary critical work, bringing together scholars from around the world to mark the bicentenary of her birth.
-The conference features papers on a wide range of topics relating to Eliot and her work, her influence on and relationships with her contemporaries, and the critical and cultural effects of her writing.
-Eliot’s own range of interests were encyclopaedic and global and the conference programme reflects this scope and depth, with papers delivered by researchers at all career stages and from a variety of disciplinary backgrounds.
+This conference examined the legacy of George Eliot alongside trends in contemporary critical work, bringing together scholars from around the world to mark the bicentenary of her birth.
+The conference featured papers on a wide range of topics relating to Eliot and her work, her influence on and relationships with her contemporaries, and the critical and cultural effects of her writing.
+Eliot’s own range of interests were encyclopaedic and global and the conference programme reflected this scope and depth, with papers delivered by researchers at all career stages and from a variety of disciplinary backgrounds.

-A guided tour of sites associated with the novelist and her works, including Griff House and the private estate of Arbury Hall, will be on offer as part of the conference.
+A guided tour of sites associated with the novelist and her works, including Griff House and the private estate of Arbury Hall, was offered as part of the conference.

 The conference is being organised by Juliette Atkinson (UCL), Carolyn Burdett (Birkbeck), John Burton (Chairman, George Eliot Fellowship), Ruth Livesey (Royal Holloway), Gail Marshall (University of Reading), John Rignall (University of Warwick), and Joanne Shattock and Claire Wood (University of Leicester), working under the auspices of the Victorian Studies Centre at the University of Leicester, and in conjunction with the George Eliot Fellowship.

 For details of other George Eliot 2019 events and activities, visit the official bicentenary website.